 Is it easier to date in SF or NYC?
 That really depends on your lifestyle, what you seek, what you are willing to prioritize, how you dress and present yourself and how you take what you want.
 It’s all about evolving your skills to optimize for the environment and opportunities in front of you.

-Religion & Politics In Dating: San Francisco Singles
+Religion & Politics In Dating: San Francisco Dating Preferences, Deal-Breakers

 Yes, it’s possible to date people outside religious and political lines but many people, especially these days, do not date people who fall in these buckets.